batden/elluminate/README.md

 chmod +x elluminate.sh
 ```

-Then run the following command:
+Then execute the script with:

 ```bash
 ./elluminate.sh
 ```

-On subsequent runs, open a terminal and simply type:
+To run it again later, open a terminal and simply type:

 ```bash
 elluminate.sh